mossmatters/HybPiper/README.md

 - The `reads_first.py` module now accepts read files in compressed gzip format (`*.gz`).
 - Logging when running `reads_first.py` has been unified and extended to provide additional debugging information.
 A single log file is written in the sample directory e.g. `EG30_reads_first_2021-12-02-10_45_56.log`.
-- Checks for all dependencies are noe run by default when `reads_first.py` is run.
+- Checks for all dependencies are now run by default when `reads_first.py` is run.
 - The `reads_first.py` module now checks that the provided target/bait file is formatted correctly and can be translated as expected (in the case of a nucleotide target/bait file).
 Any issues are printed to screen and logged to file.